deathbeds/doitoml/docs/extending.md

 ### `py` action

-The `py` action provides a way to use arbitrary importable python names for actions, using the `entry_point` notation of `module.submodule:function`.
+The `py` action provides a way to use user-defined importable Python names for actions, using the `entry_point` notation of `module.submodule:function`.
 Many Python `stdlib` functions that accept simple, JSON-compatible values work out of the box.